Nonanick/spark/README.md

 });
 ```
 In the example above we can see how easy is to bind a service to a route, the container will resolve all of the dependencies from the necessary service and pass it to the handler as an argument.
 ⚠️ The "glue" that actually connects the "ExampleService" to the handler its the **PARAMETER NAME** (exampleService), which is the same as the registered in the container, the types from typescript vanishes during compilation and cannot be used for discovery.
-> In case we mispell the parameter name the handler will throw an "Internal Server Error" acusing the missing service from its underlying container;
+In case we mispell the parameter name the handler will throw an "Internal Server Error" acusing the missing service from its underlying container;

 ### Auto-importing / registration
 Just like the API Routes there's a special folder in app called "services", everything that's a "name.service.ts" file will be looked up and imported into the container.
-Just like in the awilix documentation we use camelCase for class names registrations, functions and values;
+Just like suggested in awilix documentation we use camelCase for class names registrations, functions and values;
-You can customize the name of a class, function or object by setting a static symbol exported by Spark called [DependencyName];
+You can customize the name of a class, function or object by setting a static symbol, exported by Spark, called [DependencyName];
 There's also another option to control the lifetime of classes called [DependencyLifetime];
 **Example:**
 ```ts